zhoubolei/cnnvisualizer/README.md

 # UnitVisSeg: Toolkit for Visualizing and Segmenting Units in Deep CNNs.

 ## Introduction
 This repository contains the codes and results for unit visualization and segmentation.
 Some of the codes have been used for the [ICLR'15 paper](https://arxiv.org/pdf/1412.6856.pdf) Object Detectors Emerge in Deep Scene CNNs.
-You can use this toolkit with the naive [caffe](https://github.com/BVLC/caffe), with matcaffe and pycaffe compiled.
+You can use this toolkit with the naive [caffe](https://github.com/BVLC/caffe), with matcaffe and pycaffe compiled, or [pyTorch](http://pytorch.org/).
 This toolkit includes the following functions:

+(NEW!)
+PyTorch script:

+* ```pytorch_extract_feature.py```: code to extract the CNN features at the selected layers of a CNN model for any given images.
+* ```pytorch_generate_unitsegments.py```: code to generate the visualization of all the units at the selected layer.

+Matlab script:

-* ```extract_features.m```: Code to extract the CNN activation at the selected layers for any given images.
+* ```extract_features.m```: code to extract the CNN activation at the selected layers for any given images.
-* ```generate_unitsegments.m```: Code to generate the visualization for all the units at the selected layer.
+* ```generate_unitsegments.m```: code to generate the visualization for all the units at the selected layer.
 * ```unit_annotation```: the results of unit annotation for Places-AlexNet and ImageNet-AlexNet.
-* ```unit_segmentation```: the code to generate image segmentation for a single image using the synthetic receptive field.
+* ```unit_segmentation```: code to generate image segmentation for a single image using the synthetic receptive field.
 * ```minimal_image```: possion removal of the image content, to generate the minimal images.